bsutton/IrrigationForPi/README.md

 We use the proxy to talk to tomcat.
 `sudo a2enmod proxy`

+`sudo a2enmod rewrite`

 Start the Apache2 service

 `sudo service apache2 start`

+Enter the PI's host name in
+`/etc/hostname`

+Set the ServerName in:
+`/etc/apache2/apache2.conf`

+Just add the following at the end of the file replacing <hostname> with your host name.

+`ServerName <hostname>`

 Install Certbot and enable keys
 ===============================